Rapid Plug-in Defenders: Related Work

+\textbf{Few-shot Adversarial Training}.
+Here are several work on adversarial training with few-shot samples.
+Many works focus on few-shot learning by adversarial training. \cite{NIPS2017_21c5bba1} applied adversarial discriminator for supervised adaptation problem. \cite{NEURIPS2018_4e4e53aa} introduced an adversarial generator to help few-shot models learn sharper decision boundary. \cite{Li_2020_CVPR} proposed to hallucinate diverse and discriminative features on few labeled samples.
+Furthermore, few-shot adversarial training is utilized to enhance the robustness. \cite{NEURIPS2020_cfee3986} developed an adversarial training algorithm for producing robust meta-learners and found the the meta-learning models are the most robust with only the last layer tuned. \cite{Dong_2022_CVPR} integrated a adversarial-aware classifier, adversarial-reweighted training and a feature purifier.
+In this paper, we implement fine-tuning with few-shot adversarial examples for swift defense response.

-\paragraph{Pre-trained Transformer.} Introduced by \citet{vaswani2017attention}, transformer is an efficient network architecture based solely on attention mechanisms.
-It is first applied in natural language processing and then rapidly spread in computer vision. \citet{devlin2018bert} proposed BERT to utilize only the encoder of transformer while GPT-2 (\citet{radford2019language}) considered only transformer decoder.
-In computer vision, \citet{dosovitskiy2020image} proposed Vision Transformer (VIT), transforming a image into sequences of patches and processing them through a pure encoder-only transformer.
-Moreover, transformer has the ability of universal computation over single modality. \citet{lu2021pretrained} demonstrated transformer models pre-trained on natural language could be transferred to tasks of other modalities.
-Similar to \citet{zhu2023minigpt} and \citet{ye2023mplug}, \citet{tsimpoukelli2021multimodal} proposed to make the frozen language transformer perceive images by only training a vision encoder as the sequence embedding.
+\textbf{Pre-trained Transformer}.
+Introduced by \cite{vaswani2017attention}, transformer is an efficient network architecture based solely on attention mechanisms.
+It is first applied in natural language processing and then rapidly spread in computer vision. \cite{devlin2018bert} proposed BERT to utilize only the encoder of transformer while GPT-2 \cite{radford2019language} considered only transformer decoder.
+In computer vision, \cite{dosovitskiy2020image} proposed Vision Transformer (VIT), transforming a image into sequences of patches and processing them through a pure encoder-only transformer.
+Moreover, transformer has the ability of universal computation over single modality. \cite{lu2021pretrained} demonstrated transformer models pre-trained on natural language could be transferred to tasks of other modalities.
+Similar to \cite{zhu2023minigpt,ye2023mplug}, \cite{tsimpoukelli2021multimodal} proposed to make the frozen language transformer perceive images by only training a vision encoder as the sequence embedding.
+To strengthen robustness and generalization, we initialize the plug-in defender by a language/vision pre-trained transformer model and only fine-tune minimal parameters.